staticvariablejames/cookie-connoisseur/doc/BrowserUtilities.md

     Cookie Clicker has some mechanisms to prevent the big cookie from being clicked too often, so clicking twice in a script means only the first click is registered.
     Calling this method bypasses those restrictions.

+-   `closeNotes: () => void`
+    Close all notes (created with `Game.Notify`)
+    and replaces `Game.Notify` with an empty function.

+    This is intended for snapshot testing.
+    It prevents notifications
+    (from getting achievements, for example)
+    from randomly modifying the screenshot.